aiboy/async-directory-tree/README.md

         └── snowboard.jpg
 ```

-`directory-tree` will return this JS object:
+`async-directory-tree` will return this JS object:

 ```json
 {